zulip/zulip/docs/git-guide.md

 - **Most Git operations are local:** Git is a distributed version control system, so once you've cloned a repository, you have a complete copy of that repository's *entire history*.
-Staging, commiting, branching, and browsing history are all things you can do locally without network access and without immediately affecting any remote repositories.
+Staging, committing, branching, and browsing history are all things you can do locally without network access and without immediately affecting any remote repositories.
 To make or receive changes from remote repositories, you need to `git fetch`, `git pull`, or `git push`.